WordPress for beginners:

 What is a slug and how to optimize it?

-When we talk about SEO for WordPress, we often talk about creating the right slug for a page.
+When discussing SEO for WordPress, we often talk about creating the right slug for a page.
 Of course, we’re not talking about the slimy creature that eats your plants.
 So, what is this ‘slug’ then?
 And why should you optimize it?
-In this post, we’ll explain all you need to know about it.
+In this post, we’ll explain everything you need to know.

 What is a slug?